Leibniz-HBI/telegram-workshop/slides/01_fundamentals_of_network_science.md

 --

-### The number and size of connected components indicates the influence of the network compared to outside sources
+### The number and size of connected components is a proxy for the influence of the platform compared to outside sources

 --
 ## Lead to Classifiable Communication Patterns

 Himelboim, I., Smith, M. A., Rainie, L., Shneiderman, B., & Espina, C. (2017). _Classifying Twitter topic-networks using social network analysis_.
 1–38. [https://doi.org/10.1177/2056305117691545](https://doi.org/10.1177/2056305117691545)